 3. Virtual Fitness Trainer

-Another hot side hustle for 2022 is the role of virtual fitness trainer.
+Another hot side hustle for 2022 is the role of a virtual fitness trainer.
 Employment of fitness trainers and instructors is projected to grow 39 percent from 2020 to 2030, according to the U.S. Bureau of Labor Statistics.
 Becoming a virtual fitness trainer is a low-investment side hustle that will allow you to reach a large number of clients in locations across the globe.
 You have the convenience and flexibility of helping your clients remotely, which means you can work from home and during the hours that suit your schedule.

 It’s relatively easy to begin your virtual training side hustle.
 How much does it cost to start this side hustle?
 Your biggest cost will be a personal trainer certification.
 Most personal trainer certifications can be completed online.
 These courses vary in level and intensity, but for an entry-level certification, you can expect to pay about $500.